 Take some time to decide if a particular question is its own subhead or part of the content below a subhead.
 It’s simply outlining at this point.

 Answer the questions designated by each subhead, and answer only that question.

 Do not digress.
 Do not go off on a tangent.

-Just answer the question.
+Just answer the questions for this step of your writing process.
 Do it as simply and clearly as possible.

 If you’ve followed these steps, you’re not likely suffering from fluff.

-You might rather find that you need to add additional information or rephrase for clarity.
+Rather, you might find that you need to add more details or rephrase for clarity.

-This is also the point to refine your language.
-Experienced writers can often pull the perfect turn of phrase in some places of a first draft, while in other places there are better word choices to be made.
+This is also the time to refine your word choice.
+Experienced writers can often pull the perfect turn of phrase in some places of a first draft, while in other places there are opportunities for better, more descriptive language.

-Can the headline, opening, and subheads be stated differently to be even more compelling?
+- Can you revise the headline, opening, and subheads so that they are even more compelling?